Shivani-1524/shivani-portfolio/README.md

 # shivani-portfolio
- This is my first attempt at making my portfolio.
+ Hey!
+Welcome to my portfolio.

-This is my personal portfolio in the making.
+This is my portfolio in the making.
-Im a CSE student who loves to code, learn and explore things.
+Im a CSE student who loves to code, learn and explore new things.

+For now, i know:
+1. HTML, CSS, JavaScript
+1. Flutter
+1. Node.js, React
+1. Bootstrap
+1. Kaboom.js
+1. Repl.it
+1. Bolt IOT
+1. Python, C, C++, Java